 Welcome to GYRA, the Greater Yorkville Residents’ Association

 GYRA represents the community interests of condominium and cooperative residents.
-Currently our representation covers over 30 buildings, home to over 5,000 residents.
+Currently our representation covers 42 member condominium/cooperative buildings, home to over 9,000 residents.
 Established in 1990, GYRA is a collective voice for residents to participate in the decision making process around urban issues affecting the neighbourhood.
 These include heritage preservation, planning and development, community safety and traffic, and other municipal and provincial issues of interest or concern.

 Who Are We?

-- GYRA is a voluntary, non-registered, not-for-profit Association of persons residing in condominium/cooperative buildings within the prescribed area.
+GYRA is a voluntary, not-for-profit association of persons residing in member condominium/cooperative buildings within the prescribed area.

 GYRA was formed in May 1990 when the Directors of the Renaissance Plaza invited neighbouring condominium boards to meet to discuss matters of common interest.
 Nine condominium buildings responded positively and became the founding members of GYRA.